alanm20/SH3_chr/README.md

 17. Backup all your Silent Hill 3/data/*.arc files.
 Use SH2,3 Explorer v0.8 to import new chhaa.mdl and replace the  original chhaa.mdl in chrpl.arc.
 18. Start a new game or load the first scene to see whether you get the mod working correctly.

 Important notes: Avoid replacing the head or the hair (Mesh_1_?).
-Head has blendspaces (morphs) which is stored in the mdl file. changing the head will break the morph animation or even crash the game.
+Head has blendshapes (morphs) which are stored in a section inside the mdl file.
+Changing the head will break the morph animation or even crash the game.

 Default Heather (chhaa.mdl)